kletobias/kletobias.github.io/_projects/Chapter_5_1-5_13.md

 5. The default value for `chage -M <username>` during account creation is **99999** days.
 That means that the user never has to change their password.
 6. The warning period `chage -W <username>` defaults to **7** days and is changed to **10**.
 7. Is the option `chage -I <username>` that sets for how long the user account will still be active, after the password has not been updated within the time limit found in the value for **column 5.** and `chage -W <username>` as well.

 ```vim
 kate:!!:18987:0:99999:7:::
 ```

-##### Altering values for 'kate' in '/etc/shadow'
+##### Altering values for 'kate' in `/etc/shadow`

 Values, that are changed for *kate*, are\:

 4. The time span the user has to wait, until they can change their password went from **0** days to **5** days.
 5. *Kate* now has to change her password at least every **90** days, prior she did not have to change it ever.
 The value was **99999** by default.
 6. A warning was sent to kate, **7** days before the time period defined by `chage -M <username>` was over.
 Now she gets a warning, 10 days before that time period is over.
 Since `chage -M <username>` was set to **99999** `chage -W 7` would have never been triggered.

 ```bash
 root * chage -m 5 -M 90 -W 10 -I 3 kate
 root * grep "kate" /etc/shadow
 kate:!!:18987:5:90:10:3::
 root *
 ```

-# How to switch users and sudo access
+---

-**Learning Linux - Section 5.6**
+title: 'Learning Linux - Chapter 5: Section 6'

-description: 'This article covers some of the essential commands used in any Linux distribution.
-Vim text editor was used and CentOS 7 was the OS used in this series.
-It was setup as command line only virtual machine and accessed through ssh.
-There are 8 Sections in total.'
+description: 'The `sudo` command is explored in this section along with how to switch users, using the command line.
+Only basic commands are used, that are available in any Linux distribution and Unix based system.'
+date: 2022-01-01 05:06:00
 featured_image: 'mT68055%25%25--tYF_5__5jhhh5pls$0-G.jpeg'
 gallery_images: 'YtOk89__87-kbtTGW$DD-L.jpeg'
 accent_color: '#08877d'
+---

+# How to switch users and `sudo` access

+**Learning Linux - Section 5.6**

+The `sudo` command is explored in this section along with how to switch users, using the command line.
+Only basic commands are used, that are available in any Linux distribution and Unix based system.

-### How to switch users and *sudo* access
+### How to switch users and `sudo` access

 #### Commands covered